 A Title IX violation civil lawsuit can also send a message to other victims and encourage them to come forward.
 It can also show perpetrators that they cannot count on a silent school administration when the victims continue to fight for their civil rights against sexual assault or harassment in pursuing a college education.

 For cases involving grade, middle or high schools, we invite you to see our page on lawsuits against teachers and school districts in California.
+For cases involving campus physicians, see our page of lawsuits against doctors for sexual assault.

 Call us for help...